WAPI (AM): AM-FM simulcasts

-On February 22, 2010, WWMM-FM (100.5) changed its call sign to WAPI-FM and dropped its former adult album alternative music format.
+On February 22, 2010, WWMM-FM 100.5 changed its call sign to WAPI-FM and dropped its former adult album alternative music format.
 The two stations began simulcasting for most of the day, with the FM side branded as the main station, calling itself "100 WAPI".
 However, on July 24, 2013, WAPI-FM changed its call letters to WJQX and flipped to a sports radio format, carrying ESPN Radio programs, as a sister station to WJOX and WJOX-FM.
 This left the news/talk format solely on the AM side once again for three years.

 On May 23, 2016, co-owned 99.5 WZRR dropped its country music format and began simulcasting talk programs with WAPI.
-WZRR was quickly branded as the main station.
-Both stations began calling themselves "Talk 99.5", with WAPI's existence only acknowledged for legally mandated station identifications.
+WZRR was quickly branded as the main station: both stations were promoted as "Talk 99.5", with WAPI's existence only acknowledged for legally mandated station identifications.

 On March 10, 2025, WAPI went silent.
 It was one of six Cumulus stations to shut down on the weekend of March 7, as part of a larger silencing of underperforming Cumulus stations.
-WAPI's programming continues on WZRR 99.5 FM.
+The talk format continues to air on WZRR.